corielljacob/discordBot/README.md

 # discordBot
-Discord bot I created for a group of friends and myself to use.
+Discord bot I develop for a group of friends and myself to use.

 Bot is built on Node.js has a list of handlers for responding to user inputs.